odoo/odoo/doc/webservices/iap.rst

 .. class:: TransactionToken

-    Transaction identifier, returned by the authorization process and consumed by either capturing or cancelling the transaction
+    Transaction identifier, returned by the authorization process and consumed by either capturing or cancelling the transaction.

 .. exception:: odoo.addons.iap.models.iap.InsufficientCreditError